Stackclash/5e-vault/5. Mechanics/Bestiary/Ooze/Gelatinous Cube.md

     \ smaller creatures inside it at a time."
   "name": "Ooze Cube"
 - "desc": "Even when the cube is in plain sight, it takes a successful DC 15 Wisdom\
-    \ (Perception) check to spot a cube that has neither moved nor attacked.
-A creature\
+    \ ([[/5.
+Mechanics/Rules/Skills.md#Perception|Perception]]) check to spot a cube\
-    \ that tries to enter the cube's space while unaware of the cube is surprised\
+    \ that has neither moved nor attacked.
+A creature that tries to enter the cube's\
-    \ by the cube."
+    \ space while unaware of the cube is surprised by the cube."
   "name": "Transparent"
 "actions":
 - "desc": "Melee Weapon Attack: dice: d20+4 (+4 to hit), reach 5 ft., one creature.\